 - Check the Select All box to send an email to all candidates at once.
 Or, select individual candidates by checking the box to the left of the candidate's name.

-- Click the link in the Actions drop-down.
+- Click in the Actions drop-down.
 This opens an email from your default email application.
 Each checked candidate's email address displays in the bcc field.
 No other fields are auto-populated.